What is CBD?

 Cannabis is a very complex plan - huge amounts of research worldwide is currently taking place.
 New terpenes and cannabinoids are frequently being discovered.
 It is very difficult to determine the quality of an isolated product.
 We have expressly chosen to use a holistic methodology which preserves as much of the beneficial constituents as possible.

-How do I take FeelGood Essentials CBD oil?
+How do I take FeelGood Essentials CBD and CBG oils?

 A little goes a long way.
 We recommend you take six drops once or twice daily.
 Six drops will provide 10 mg of pure CBD.
 It is important to put the drops under your tongue and wait a minute before swallowing.
 This is called ‘sublingual’ administration and is the most effective and beneficial way for your body to absorb CBD into your system.

-How do I store FeelGood Essentials CBD oil?
+How do I store FeelGood Essentials CBD and CBG oils?

 We recommend storing your Feelgood CBD Oil in a cool place out of direct sunlight but not in a fridge.
 If you do store your CBD oil in a fridge, the oil will naturally thicken but will completely revert back to liquid form by simply leaving the bottle out at room temperature for a while.